BREASTFEEDING/CHESTFEEDING IN THE UK

 Up until 2010 there was a national survey of infant feeding practices every 4 years, which showed that initiation of breastfeeding was slowly climbing and had reached more than 80%.
 Smaller National Maternity Surveys since then have shown static initiation rates.
 Rates of any breastfeeding continue to slowly improve but are still low relative to other countries.
-Breastfeeding figures from the Department of Health and Social Care have always been lower than the national surveys - both ways of estimating have their weaknesses.
-These two figures are from the 2018 National Maternity Survey.
+Breastfeeding figures from the Department of Health and Social Care have always been lower than the national surveys - both ways of estimating have their weaknesses so the true figure may lie between the two.
+These two figures and the infographic above are from the 2018 National Maternity Survey.

 Certain factors are associated with lower initiation and continuation rates - mothers who are more economically deprived are most at risk - for example those in the most deprived quintile had an adjusted odds ratio of 0.68 for breastfeeding initiation.
 Younger people and smokers also show reduced breastfeeding rates.
 In general, people from black and minority ethnic groups have higher initiation and continuation rates for breastfeeding, but this may hide significant differences among specific ethnic groups with different historical and cultural attitudes to breastfeeding.
 Rates are lower in the devolved nations than in England.